tsilva/curriculum-vitae/README.md

 - **Start:** 2022
 - **Client:** Tynker
 - **Role:** Lead Software Engineer
+- **Team:** Me + Design Team
 - **Platforms:** Web
 - **Technologies:** PHP, React, WebRTC, Dyte

-TODO: add assets

-At Tynker, I developed a live class platform that enables educators to conduct interactive coding classes with students.
-The platform integrates with Tynker tools such as the Block IDE and other course content allowing teachers to seamlessly transition between live instruction and interactive coding exercises.
+The Live Class platform was a tool that enabled educators to conduct interactive coding classes with students.
+The platform integrated with Tynker tools such as the Block IDE and other course content allowing teachers to seamlessly transition between live instruction and interactive coding exercises.

+This requirement surfaced with the need to create a new product offering where we sold small course packages bundled with a number of lessons where an actual teacher would assist with that content over the span of a number of scheduled lessons.

+My role was to quickly identify what the requirements for such an experience was, architect a solution and implement the full stack, backend and frontend as fast as possible.

+The solution was deployed on schedule, with just a few minor hiccups mostly related to the video conferencing solution we integrated and a few cases of user mistakes.

 - [Assets](https://drive.google.com/drive/folders/1GmAUerOyCbyYC4Aw35oFUyyf9Vho7Fjm?usp=sharing)